threefoldtech/info_grid/src/farmers/3node_building/3node_building.md

 <h1>  Building a DIY 3Node </h1>

-This section of the ThreeFold Farmers book presents the necessary steps to build a DIY 3Node.
+This section of the ThreeFold Farmers book presents the necessary and basic steps to build a DIY 3Node.
 Note that we also include the information needed to set a certified 3Node.

+For advanced farming information, such as GPU farming and room parameters, refer to the section [Farming Optimization](../farming_optimization/farming_optimization.md).

 <h2> Table of Contents </h2>